biopython/biopython.github.io/wiki/Reading_large_PDB_files.md

 The [code below](#Classes "wikilink") derives a new class from `Bio.PDB.StructureBuilder.StructureBuilder` that simply increases the *resSeq* if necessary.
-Because it is not very carefuly it is called a `SloppyStructureBuilder`.
+Because it is not very careful it is called a `SloppyStructureBuilder`.

 There's also a new class named `SloppyPDBIO` that writes pdb files with